cloudfoundry/gorouter/README.md

 ## Logs

-The router's logging is specified in its YAML configuration file, in a [steno configuration format](http://github.com/cloudfoundry/steno#from-yaml-file).
+The router's logging is specified in its YAML configuration file.
+It supports the following log levels:
-The meanings of the router's log levels are as follows:

-* `fatal` - An error has occurred that makes the current request unservicable.
+* `fatal` - A fatal error has occurred that makes gorouter unable to handle any requests.
 Examples: the router can't bind to its TCP port, a CF component has published invalid data to the router.
-* `warn` - An unexpected state has occurred.
-Examples: the router tried to publish data that could not be encoded as JSON
+* `error` - An unexpected error has occurred.
+Examples: the router failed to fetch token from UAA service.
 * `info`, `debug` - An expected event has occurred.
 Examples: a new CF component was registered with the router, the router has begun to prune routes for stale droplets.